swent-epfl/mvp-prd/template/5-mvp.md

 - **Engagement Metrics:** Daily active accounts, daily average interactions per user (creating post or comments, completing challenges).
 - **User Feedback:** Direct feedback and satisfaction surveys to gauge user experience.
 - **Partnerships and Investor Interest:** Progress in securing support and funding based on app traction and user growth.

+**Note**: key metrics are discussed in more details in the "User Analytics" section.

 #### Benchmarking:
 - **User Adoption:** Targeting 3,000 downloads within the first month.